MN10101/picture-editing-app/README.md

 # 🎨 Picture Editing App

 Welcome to the **Picture Editing App** project!
-This app is designed to provide a versatile and user-friendly platform for editing images.
+This app is designed to provide a versatile and user friendly platform for editing images.
 It includes features like resizing, quality adjustment, applying effects, merging images, and saving your creations.

 # Author
 -  Mahmoud Najmeh